Zero Waste Bras, Bralettes and Sports Bras

 If you haven't already received this lecture, let me tell you that you need to move away from bras with underwire.
 Like, NOW!
 You will soon realize that underwire is extremely uncomfortable and makes your chest hurt way more than necessary.
 And although the link between underwire and breast/chest cancer had been ruled an urban legend, there is definitely a connection between pinching, red marks, and bruises from wearing underwire bras!

 *Take note.
-Women are not the only individuals that have breast cancer as trans or non-binary persons and men can also develop it.
+Women are not the only individuals that have breast cancer as trans and non-binary persons and men can also develop it.
 The term "chest cancer" may be used in these cases as the word "breast" can be stigmatizing.

 This post contains affiliate links.
 I earn a small commission when you purchase a product through these links, at no extra cost to you!